Lion’s Head Global Partners

 Debt Financing in 2020

-Solar Panda is a Canadian company that provides Pay-As-You-Go solar home systems designed to deliver clean and affordable energy to rural communities in Kenya that lack access to electricity.
-The company manufactures and sells a range of solar products, including home solar kits, lamps, solar TVs, mobile phone chargers, radios, and portable lanterns.
-By financing these products, Solar Panda makes them accessible and affordable for customers, helping to eliminate the reliance on harmful kerosene lanterns and reducing energy costs for families.
-The company aims to enhance quality of life by supporting education, improving productivity, and increasing safety.
-Since its first sale in December 2017, Solar Panda has rapidly expanded its reach, powering hundreds of thousands of homes and positioning itself as a leader in the affordable solar energy sector.
+Solar Panda is a Canadian company that provides Pay-As-You-Go solar home systems, aimed at delivering clean and affordable solar energy to rural communities in Kenya that lack access to electricity.
+The company designs, manufactures, and sells a range of solar products, including home solar kits, solar televisions, lamps, mobile phone chargers, radios, and portable lanterns.
+By allowing customers to finance these products, Solar Panda enhances affordability and significantly improves the quality of life for families, reducing reliance on harmful kerosene lanterns and lowering energy costs.
+Since its first sale in December 2017, Solar Panda has rapidly expanded, powering hundreds of thousands of homes and achieving remarkable growth within the industry.
+The company is committed to the belief that access to electricity is a fundamental right and aims to lead the charge in the solar energy revolution by reaching as many off-grid customers as possible.

 d.light